-The tunnel test is used to measure the mortality and blood-feeding success of host-seeking mosquitoes in an experimental chamber.
+The tunnel test is used to investigate the biological activity of a material's surface (untreated or treated with an active ingredient) under controlled laboratory conditions.
+The exposure of mosquitoes at a net interface in the wind tunnel is representative of interaction with the test material and observations are made on the relevant effects (e.g. mortality and blood feeding success) on mosquitoes within a host seeking experimental chamber.
 Nets washed at least 20 times that do not meet the criteria in the WHO cone test in laboratory studies should undergo tunnel tests.